rCLOSED CHURCHES WITHIN THE PRESENT

 abandoned by an English Methodist congregation (see Scranton Adams Avenue ME

-[English]) and re-erected it at the corner of Adams Avenue and Vine Street.
-The congregation remained a part of the New
+[English]) and re-erected it at the corner of Adams Avenue and Vine

-York Conference until the East German Conference was formed in 1866.
-On 1872 they erected a brick sanctuary at the
+of the New York Conference until the East German Conference was formed in

-site.
-The congregation remained a
+sanctuary at the site.
+The congregation

-In 1938 Adams Avenue merged into Prospect Avenue, both congregations
+with its daughter congregation on Prospect Avenue.
+In 1938 Adams Avenue merged into Prospect

-still being within the East German Conference.
+Avenue, both congregations still being within the East German Conference.
+German Methodism included congregations and

-supported a Children’s Home in Berea OH which was founded as the German
+church supported a Children’s Home in Berea OH which was founded as the German

 Methodist Orphan Asylum.